heyitsashleyhere/MINTvernetzt-Hackathon/README.md

   - Somehow inspire more girls to be interested in STEM education

 - Approach:
-  - Minimal change, avoid re-branding and graphic design
+  - Minimal change, avoid re-branding and new design (visuals)
   - Focus on features that can be added and scaled in the next 5 years

 - Solution: